John Fassel

-John Fassel (born January 10, 1974), also known as Bones Fassel, is an American professional football coach who is the special teams coordinator for the Tennessee Titans of the National Football League (NFL).
-He was previously the special teams coordinator for the Dallas Cowboys.
-He also served as a special teams coach for the Baltimore Ravens, Oakland Raiders and Los Angeles Rams, as well as interim head coach for the latter.
+John "Bones" Fassel (born January 10, 1974) is an American professional football coach who is the special teams coordinator for the Tennessee Titans of the National Football League (NFL).
+He previously served as the special teams coordinator for the Dallas Cowboys.
+Fassel was also a special teams coach for the Baltimore Ravens, Oakland Raiders, and Los Angeles Rams, as well as interim head coach for the lattermost.

 Playing career

 College

 Fassel graduated from Morris Catholic High School in 1992.
 He prepped for two years at Milford Academy in New Berlin, New York before attending the University of the Pacific in Stockton, California, where he played on the Pacific Tigers football team before they dropped their program in December 1995.
-He then played wide receiver at Weber State University and, following graduation, spent time as an undrafted rookie free agent for the Indianapolis Colts in the preseason of the 1999 season.
+Fassel then played wide receiver at Weber State University and, following graduation, spent time as an undrafted rookie free agent for the Indianapolis Colts in the preseason of the 1999 season.